 This time you should solve the task to organize the CoolSpots Munich network with a Distributed Hash Table.
-Use spot_ID = h(GPS coordinate of spot) to store the items.
+Use $spot_ID = h(GPS \text{ coordinate of spot})$ to store the items.
 As item descriptions are rather short, the data is stored on the DHT nodes and not only on the node that contributed the item.

-- a) Briefly describe how a put and get operation works. - b) How can you find an item that is directly at your GPS coordinate? - c) Items at my exact GPS coordinates are not too useful, what do I have to do to look up items close to my GPS coordinate?
+- a) How can you find an item that is directly at your GPS coordinate? - b) Items at my exact GPS coordinates are not too useful, propose a change to the item storage and lookup mechanism to efficiently find items close to a given GPS coordinate? - c) Now, assume a multi-dimensional ID space.
+What is changing?